Carrefour-Group/elastic-phenix-operator/README.md

 ![elastic-phenix-operator](elastic-phenix-operator.png)

-# Operator features

-`elastic-phenix-operator` is compatible with `elasticsearch 6` and `elasticsearch 7` servers.

-It is possible to create `ElasticIndex` and `ElasticTemplate` objects:

-- for new `index` / `template`
-- on existing `index` / `template`, in this case your kubernetes object defintion should be compatible with existing `index` / `template`, otherwise you will get a kuberenetes object created with `Error` status

-To protect sensitive data, elasticsearch server URI should be provided from a secret when creating `ElasticIndex` and `ElasticTemplate` objects.

 # Operator arguments

-You can customise `elastic-phenix-operator` behavior using these `manager` arguments:
+You can customise `Elasticsearch Phenix Operator` behavior using these `manager` arguments:

 - `namespaces`: create a cache on namespaces and watch only these namespace (defaults to all namespaces)
 - `namespaces-regex-filter`: watch all namespaces and filter before reconciliation process (defaults to no filter applied)

 # Release artifacts

-When releasing `elastic-phenix-operator`, two artifacts are generated:
+When releasing `Elasticsearch Phenix Operator`, two artifacts are generated:

 - a docker image containing `elastic-phenix-operator` manager embedding `ElasticIndex` and `ElasticTemplate` controllers.
 All docker images are published in docker hub: https://hub.docker.com/r/carrefourphx/elastic-phenix-operator
-- an all-in-one kubernetes manifest file located at `manifest/epo-all-in-one.yaml` that defines all kubernetes objects needed to install and run the `elastic-phenix-operator`: `CustoResourceDefinition`, `Namespace`, `Deployment`, `Service`, `MutatingWebhookConfiguration`, `ValidatingWebhookConfiguration`, `Role`, `ClusterRole`, `RoleBinding`, `ClusterRoleBinding`, `Certificate`
+- an all-in-one kubernetes manifest file located at `manifest/epo-all-in-one.yaml` that defines all kubernetes objects needed to install and run the `Elasticsearch Phenix Operator`: `CustoResourceDefinition`, `Namespace`, `Deployment`, `Service`, `MutatingWebhookConfiguration`, `ValidatingWebhookConfiguration`, `Role`, `ClusterRole`, `RoleBinding`, `ClusterRoleBinding`, `Certificate`

 # Validations